Storm Highway by Dan Robinson

 Videos and pictures that people want to view have significant value - everything from cute/funny pets, newsworthy events, or rare and dramatic captures.

-There are two ways that the financial value of photos and videos is converted into money.
+There are two ways that the financial value of photos and videos is converted into income.
 The first is something called licensing.
 This means getting paid a fee in exchange for granting the rights for your work to be used in a production or publication.
 I have been licensing videos and photos for books, magazines, advertisements, company web sites, news broadcasts, professional productions on television, and more recently online (including Youtube) for decades.
 You can see some of my credits here.
 What this means is that the publisher, production company, TV network or Youtube channel pays me a fee to use my video in their final for-profit product.
 It's a win-win: they get quality compelling footage or imagery that will enhance their production and help it make them money, and it helps me earn an income that lets me pay my bills and continue producing new footage.
 Footage and photos are licensed because cameramen like me capture rare and challenging shots that would not be possible or economical for a business or production to shoot with their own crews.
 It costs much less to pay me a license fee to use my shot of a tornado than their only alternative: sending their own camera crew out for weeks trying to get the same type of shot (and with no guarantee they'd be successful either!).

 Fair use rarely applies in professional production.Licensing has always been the reality in publishing, advertising and media production.
 It's not just something only I do, it's the way it is across the entire media and publication realm.
 Nothing is ever taken and used "under Fair Use" because Fair Use doesn't apply in these situations.
 I'll go into the Fair Use issue in more detail later on this article.
 What is happening now is big Youtube channels and social media accounts are just taking my footage and using it in their own productions without paying me a license fee.
 Many do this because they are misinformed about what Fair Use is, mostly via the myth that editing and commentary makes *anything* Fair Use.
 A Youtube video is no different from a television production.
 An online-published video can easily get more viewers than a documentary on a television network!
 The end result in those infringement cases is that my footage helps the channel owner make a large amount of money, but I get left completely out of that successful venture: many times to the tune of thousands or even tens of thousands of dollars.
 Many businesses take and use my photos on their web sites, product packaging or even billboards without paying me the license fee that I would have normally earned.
-None of those losses are "throwaway" amounts of money.
+None of those losses are "throwaway" amounts of money: each one is a loss of anywhere from hundreds to tens of thousands of dollars (or even more).

 The second way financial value is extracted from photos and video is through advertising.
 In a nutshell, good content equals viewers, and viewers equals advertising revenue.
 Today, most of the advertising dollars made on content are in the online realm.
 Advertising on traditional outlets like television and print media have almost entirely been replaced with online advertising.
 But that doesn't mean that content has become less valuable.
 It just means that content's conversion into cash is happening on the internet instead of at the TV studios or printing presses.